The Texas Society of Architects/AIA is the voice for Texas architecture, supporting the creation of safe, beautiful, sustainable environments.

 The Texas Society of Architects is governed by a Board of Directors, which consists of officers, elected at-large by the membership, and chapter directors, elected by their respective chapters.
 Additional members of the board are the public member director, an educator member director, an associate member director, the AIA regional associate director, and the Texas representatives to the AIA Board of Directors — all elected by the membership at-large.

-There are currently over 6,000 members in Texas Society of Architects, including the following classifications of membership:
+There are currently over 6,500 members in Texas Society of Architects, with the following classifications of membership:

 The following organizations were established by and are related to Texas Society of Architects: